keplernetwork/kepler/doc/contracts.md

    can also compute `e = SHA256(M | ks*G + kr*G)`.
 1. To complete the signature, Bob computes `sr = kr + e * rr` and the final signature is `(sr + ss, kr*G + ks*G)`.
-1. As soon as Bob broadcasts the final transaction to get his new grins, Alice can compute `sr' - sr` to get `x`.
+1. As soon as Bob broadcasts the final transaction to get his new keplers, Alice can compute `sr' - sr` to get `x`.

 #### Notes on the Bitcoin setup